wrt2dc/trellis/README.md

 Building:

- * All projects are written in Java or Clojure and require at least Java 8.
+ * All projects are written in Java and/or Clojure and require at least Java 8.
 All projects can be built with Gradle.